Merzki/Merzkiself/README.md

 - CSS variables for theming
 - BEM methodology for CSS class naming
 - Mobile-first approach

+## Attributions and Licenses
+### Music
+The music player features tracks from the VA-11 HALL-A soundtrack by Garoad:
+- "Welcome to VA-11 HALL-A"
+- "Every Day is Night"
+- "Good for Health, Bad for Education"
+- "Who Was I"

+All music is used with permission and proper attribution to Garoad.

+### Fonts
+- VT323 font from Google Fonts (https://fonts.google.com/specimen/VT323)

+### UI Components
+- Angular Material components and icons
+- Material Design icons

 ## License
 This project is licensed under the [MIT License](LICENSE.md)